mithi/epic-react-exercises/content/react/hooks/2/notes.md

 -   Transform the perspective of a container on enter with [this library](https://micku7zu.github.io/vanilla-tilt.js/)
 -   Display the details of the perspective transform as it happens
--   This exercise is a modified version of [this](https://react-hooks.netlify.app/5)
+-   This exercise is a modified version of [KCD's exercise](https://react-hooks.netlify.app/5)

 ### My Solution